 But the most pressing question now: Is the cure right-sized for the disease?
 Hindsight is (mostly) 20/20.
 We may look back in six months at the devastation of hundreds of thousands of deaths.
 We don’t know.

-But we also don’t know if wiping out billions of dollars of income and trillions of dollars of equity value in investment and retirement accounts, home values, etc., in the end, will prevent this disease from ultimately taking the toll it was going to take regardless.
+But we also don’t know if, in effect, killing the jobs of tens of millions of working Americans will, in the end, prevent this disease from ultimately taking the toll it was going to take regardless of basic mitigation efforts.

-The fact is that all the extraordinary measure taken to, in effect, shut down the nation under the auspices of “social distancing” will help mitigate the rate of spread, it will not contain the virus.
+The fact is that all the extraordinary measure taken to shut down the nation under the auspices of “social distancing” will help mitigate the rate of spread, it will not contain the virus.
+Indeed, the mandates to quarantine the healthiest among us rather than the most vulnerable, will also substantially slow the development of natural immunities in order to progress toward herd immunity, which, as our medical advisors note, will greatly prolong the viral impact.
 However, the quarantines and distancing will help take the immediate load off of hospitals and buy additional time to develop treatment regimens — but at what price?